 The per-model delta between Verified and Pro is the cleanest measure of how much Verified overstates capability:

-Both columns are llm-stats vendor self-reported.
+Both columns are llm-stats vendor self-reported, and rows are limited to models with entries on both boards.
+OpenAI stopped publishing SWE-bench Verified results in February 2026, so GPT-5.5 and GPT-5.6 have Pro scores with no Verified counterpart.
 The drop grows when you move to Scale's standardized scaffold: Gemini 3.1 Pro falls to 46.1% on the public set and 32.2% on the commercial set.

 Gemini 3.1 Pro is the starkest verified case: 80.6% on Verified, 54.2% on the vendor Pro aggregate, 46.1% on Scale's standardized public set, and 32.2% on the proprietary commercial set.
 The drop is not the model getting worse.
 It is the benchmark getting honest.